Building a REST API with Spring Boot in Just 15 Minutes

 Step 2: Create a Model Class

-The model represents the data structure of your application.Let's create a simple User model.
+The model represents what kind of data you will store that is the data structure of your application.Let's create a simple User model.

 Download Intellij IDEA community Edition - [ a standard editor for back end development]